-Trends always worry me and I’ve run face first into them with late adopters.
+Trends always worry me and I’ve run face-first into them with late adopters.

 Recently, I was reminded of one of those missed moments.
-Frank Strong of Sword and the Script had shared a Twitter post linking to an article about the substantial growth in podcast ad revenue.
+Frank Strong of Sword and the Script shared a Twitter post linking to an article about the substantial growth in podcast ad revenue.

 I can’t remember the year.
 2010 maybe?
-I was editor of a daily newspaper and a couple of weekly newspapers.
+I was the editor of a daily newspaper and a couple of weekly newspapers.
 Our publisher considered himself to be a “late adopter.”
 In fact, he had a rule that nothing could appear on our website or social media before it appeared in print.

-Truth came out after a few beers one night when he declared he will not let digital cannibalize print.
+The truth came out after a few beers one night when he declared he will not let digital cannibalize print.

 I started looking for other ways to highlight the website and perhaps drive some online traffic.
 Our first thought was to create a podcast – very early in the podcast days – about local high school sports.

 “You are wasting your time,” the publisher told me.
 “Nobody will ever go online to listen to a radio program.”

 I attended a panel.
 I want to say the early 2000s, maybe the late 90s.
 I think it was Texas Press Association, but with the way my memory is, who knows?